SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 # 9. - Half-Elf

-Offspring of the human refugees from Tirmar and the Solastan elves, <#B5D3DE>half-elves</color> have the strength of their parents.
+Offspring of the human refugees from Tirmar and the Solastan elves, half-elves have the strength of their parents.
 Versatile, charismatic, and gifted with Darkvision and fey ancestry, they are always torn between two cultures.

 ## Level 1